lordcoudy/piStreamTracker/README.md

 ### Detection Not Working

-1. Ensure MoveNet model exists in `models/` directory
+1. Ensure MoveNet model exists in `models/` directory (auto-downloads on first run)
-2. Check `--confidence-threshold` (try 0.4)
+2. Lower `--confidence-threshold` (try 0.4)
-3. Verify stream URL is accessible
+3. Verify stream URL is accessible: `curl http://192.168.100.1:8000/stream`

 ### EV3 Not Connecting

-1. Check USB connection
+1. Check USB connection between EV3 and Tracker Pi
 2. Ensure EV3 is powered on
-3. Verify `ev3-dc` is installed
+3. Verify `ev3-dc` is installed: `pip show ev3-dc`
 4. Check motor ports (A=horizontal, B=vertical)

+### Network Issues

+1. Verify both Pis are on the same network segment
+2. Check IP assignments: Camera Pi should be `192.168.100.1`, Tracker Pi should be `192.168.100.2`
+3. Test connectivity: `ping 192.168.100.1` from Tracker Pi

+## Logging

+The tracker logs to both console and `tracker.log` file.
+Position shifts are logged to a separate file with batched writes for performance.